Search Results

 Apply for a childcare place Waiting list Due to high demand for our childcare we have to operate a waiting list for places.
 Registration Fee A non-refundable fee of £22.40 per child covers our costs.
 There is no fee for FEEE term-time sessional places Waiting List Position Your place entered at the time that your registration fee is confirmed.
 Notification Once added to the waiting list, our team will contact you if an appropriate place for you child becomes available.
 Current waiting list status The Lloyd Park Centre 15 hour FEEE sessional care - Open Daycare - Open The Higha m Hill Centre 15 hour FEEE sessional care - Open Daycare - Open Limited places available Join Waiting List Join Waiting List

-- Contact Us | LPCC
+- Thank You Page | LPCC

 - Family Support | LPCC